vinheim3/atari-tetris-emulation/rendering.md

 ### General info - palettes

-Palettes use up 0x100 bytes.
+Palettes use up 0x100 bytes, from 0x2000-0x20ff.
 This consists of 16 palettes with 16 colours each, as 4bpp allows you to reference 16 colours

 Each colour, taking up a byte each, has the following bit format: `rrrgggbb` from most-significant bit to least